kismetwireless/kismet-docs/devel/rest/071-packet_filter.md

 Dictionary of filter status, including description, default behavior, and type, optionally simplified.
 Additionally, the filter results may contain the filter terms, depending on the type of filter (for instance, `mac_addr` filters contain the mac address filtering tables).

 ## Common filter defaults
+The default method is applied to all packets which do not match any terms in the filter.

+__LOGIN REQUIRED__

 * URL \\
         /packetfilters/*[FILTERID]*/set_default.json